Updated: Oct 26

 If You Leave, Wear a Pink Mask

 While the movie might not stand up to the test of time, the soundtrack for Pretty In Pink is a ripper with '80s gems like OMD's "If You Leave," Suzanne Vega's "Left of Center," the rollicking title track by the Psychedelic Furs, and other time capsules like "Do Wot You Do" from INXS, Danny Hutton Hitters' "Wouldn't It Be Good," Echo & The Bunnymen's "Bring On The Dancing Horses," New Order's "Shell Shock" and The Smiths with "Please, Please, Please, Let Me Get What I Want."
-This one not only instantly transports me back to my beloved Hamilton College but my tradition is to blast this CD in the car every time I return to the Hill, which was perfect for our bittersweet trip to campus to retrieve our daughter Ellie's stuff from her Senior year dorm after her interrupted spring semester.
+This one not only instantly transports me back to my beloved Hamilton College but my tradition is to blast this CD in the car every time I return to the Hill, which was perfect for our bittersweet trip to campus to retrieve our daughter Ellie's stuff from her Senior year dorm after her Covid-curtailed spring semester.

 Saturday Night's Alright for Safe Distance Fighting